pluralsight/guides/draft/interesting-apis/reactive-analytics-using-keen-io-and-actioncable-in-rails-5/article.md

  ### Creating and saving queries

- 1. In your explorer, select **count** as analysis time, collection type as **products** and and a time frame as **this month**.
+In your explorer, select **count** as analysis time, collection type as **products** and and a time frame as **this month**.

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/598cead5-cffe-410b-83ea-40d4925e4305.39)

  Voila!
 You just created your first query.
 You can save your query and use it any time you want.
+You can also visualize the data differently if applicable by chosing from the different types of visualizations in the top right , next to the field for the query name.

  The next step is to click on the **embed** button on the right and get the code for displaying the query for the next step in the guide:

 ```javascript
 var client = new Keen({
   projectId: "YOURKEENPROJECTID",